Home Study Course

 Arjuna becomes a Sisya

 While caught between the call of duty and his emotions, Arjuna begins to appreciate a fundamental problem, the problem of a human being.
 That problem takes possession of his mind and he wants to find a solution.
 Finding a teacher in Lord Krishna, he presents himself to Krishna as a Sisya, a disciple.
 Arjuna was always a devotee, but not a sisya; he finds himself a sisya on the battlefield.
 Lord Krishna accepts Arjuna as a disciple and teaches him in the succeeding 17 chapters of the Gita.

 Throughout the Gita the yoga-sastra is given; telling one the ways and means to be a mature person free from conflicts, fear, hurt, and guilt.
-Along with the yoga message is the brahma-vidya, knowledge of the reality of yourself being the essence of everything, your being the whole.
+Along with the yoga, the message is the Brahma-vidya, knowledge of the reality of yourself being the essence of everything, you’re being the whole.
 The Gita has all that is to be learned from the four Vedas, which are a vast literature.
 Therefore, the Gita has to be studied, and if it is understood well, everything is well understood.